frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/student.md

 ### 3.2.
 Home Address

-The address of the student, along with the City, State and Pincode can be captured here.
+The address of the student, along with the City, State, and Pincode can be captured here.
 Two address lines can be captured for each student.

 ![Student](/docs/assets/img/education/education-student-address.png)